-- 21.1 If you are called out due to an alarm activation, ensure you adhere to the following procedure: - 21.1.1 Ensure you get the details of the person reporting the alarm. - 21.1.2 Contact the Clerk, Chair or Vice Chairman of the Council or other keyholder to inform them that the alarm has been activated and to arrange a second person to attend with you. - 21.1.3 Inspect the outside of the building (doors, windows).
-If there are any signs of forced entry, call the police and inform them of this. - 21.1.4 In the event that forced entry is suspected do not enter the building and wait at a safe distance but within sight of the premises until the police arrive. - 21.1.5.
-If there is no sign of forced entry, both attendees to enter the building and turn off the alarm.
-Check for any obvious signs that may have caused the alarm (e.g. animal movement or open windows causing curtains to move), deal with as needed and then reset the alarm. - 21.1.6 If repeated alarms occur with no obvious cause ask the alarm service company to attend and inspect. - 21.1.7 Complete a Call Out Sheet located in the office. - 21.2 If you are called out due to the fire alarm activation ensure you adhere to the following procedure: - 21.2.1 Ensure you get the details of the person reporting the Alarm. - 21.2.2 Contact the Clerk, Chair or Vice Chairman of the Council to inform them that the alarm has been activated and to arrange a second person to attend with you. - 21.2.3 If it is immediately apparent that there is a fire, call the Fire Brigade. - 21.2.4 If there are no immediate signs of fire, walk the perimeter of the building completing an inspection before entering the building. - 21.2.5 If it is established that there is a fault, report this to the office at your earliest convenience. - 21.2.6 Complete a Call Out Sheet located in the office.
+- 21.2.1 A minimum of 2 attendees to inspect the outside of the building (doors, windows) if not already completed by the security company, and if there are any signs of forced entry, call the police and inform them of this. - 21.2.2 In the event that forced entry is suspected do not enter the building and wait at a safe distance with the security representative, but within sight of the premises until the police arrive. - 21.2.3 If there is no sign of forced entry, a minimum of 2 attendees to enter the building and turn off the alarm.
+Check for any obvious signs that may have caused the alarm (e.g. animal movement or open windows causing curtains to move), deal with as needed and then reset the alarm.
+At no time should you be unaccompanied when inside the building and the security representative/s must remain with you at all times. - 21.2.4 If repeated alarms occur with no obvious cause, ask the Alarm Service company to attend and inspect by calling the 24hr contact number provided on the alarm panel. - 21.2.5 Complete a Call Out Sheet located in the office.